 B. Is being conducted by an external group or stakeholder, such as a national research organization;

 C. Uses e-mail addresses or other web or data resources of Kenyon college.

 If your survey meets these criteria, PLEASE follow the steps under "Survey Coordination Process" below.

 IV.
 Survey Coordination Process

 A. Complete and submit the Survey Coordination Form OR gather the information requested on the form and call Erika Farfan at 740-427-5571.

-B. The Office of Institutional Research will work with you to create and/or schedule your survey.
+B. The IR Office will work with you to create and/or schedule your survey.
 The current Survey Calendar is available on the Kenyon website for review.

 D. Administer survey.

 E. File survey questions and results with Office of Institutional Research so questions may be added to the Question Library and data shared (at an appropriate level) with others.
 Sharing data can help to eliminate redundant research, improve research methods, and encourage additional analysis of previously collected data.